Darkness95/Kuroro_Srcs/Client_Sources.md

 + Update level text in real time.
 + Checking if the target is on horse or not for position of the range attack.
 + Delay for pick up item in the ground reduce.
++ Color the name of the owner of the drop in red if it is not yours.
 ```
 ## - New Fixes
 ```